vanstolc/d3_sankey_practice/README.md

 {"source":8,"target":9,"value":52.3},{"source":8,"target":10,"value":26},{"source":8,"target":11,"value":39}]}
 ```

-This .json file is then saved and referenced in the HTML file.
+This .json file is then saved and will be referenced in the HTML file.

 ## 3\.
 Tutorial